arshreenidhijoshi05/SQL-Retail-Sales-Exploratory-Analysis/README.md

 ## 8. Exploratory Data Analysis

-The project investigates the retail sales database through six structured exploratory questions:
+The project explores the retail sales database through six structured exploratory analyses designed to understand the data, validate its quality, and uncover meaningful business insights.

 ### 1. Understanding the Database Structure
 - Explore database schemas, tables, and columns.